 For those who open, but don’t click, ask them if they are still interested.
-If they opt in, add them back into your distribution list.
+If they opt-in, add them back to your distribution list.
 If they don’t, retire them as well.

 The two steps above are the bare minimum for identifying engaged contacts.
 Depending on what system you use, you can further segment your lists.
 This allows you to better target each list with a message that interests them.